 But, once again, I’m very fortunate that reading and school was not affected.
 My reading was always totally fine as long as I could tilt my head just a bit.

 Let me know if there are any other questions you think of :-) Always happy to chat!
 I will be more prompt in future responses.
+I loved your guest post on overcoming blindness and achieving financial independence.

 Background On Reader’s Nystagmus